Routing

 Modules

-If we have more routes that belong to one module, we can use withModule() to group them:
+If we have multiple routes that belong to a common module, we use withModule():

 $router = new RouteList;

-$router->withModule('Forum') // the following routers are part of the Forum module
+$router->withModule('Forum') // the following routes are part of the Forum module

 ->addRoute('<presenter>/<action>')

-->withModule('Admin') // the following routers are part of the Forum:Admin module
+->withModule('Admin') // the following routes are part of the Forum:Admin module

 ->addRoute('sign:in', 'Sign:in');